Welcome Jeanne Jodoin! | January, 2014

 Welcome Natalie Heer! | May, 2013

-Biology graduate student, Natalie Heer, joined the lab.
+Biology graduate student, Natalie Heer, joins the lab.
 Natalie received her undergraduate degree from Harvard University where she worked in the Reck-Peterson lab on dynein motility.

 Mimi Xie Passed Qualifying Exam! | April, 2013